 “He led the men who attacked us,” I told him.
 Then, to John, “What do you suspect?
 That McNaught has known it was the French behind the letters all along and has been keeping it from you?”

-John lifted his gaze and stared at the wall as though he could look through it straight toward his study.
+John lifted his gaze and stared at the wall as though he could peer through it straight to his study.
 “I haven’t discounted that.”

 “Or do you fear this is unrelated?”
-I pressed on.
+I pressed.
 “From everything you’ve said, our enemy operates in the shadows.
-Sly threats snuck into newspapers, notes delivered via agents ten times removed from command level.
+They sneak sly messages into newspapers.
+Deliver notes via agents ten times removed from command level.
 An outright attack is uncharacteristic.”

 Henry let out a low sound of anger.
-“How twisted is it that I pray it isn’t unrelated?”
+“How twisted is it that I pray it’s related?”

 “It’s not twisted,” I said.
 “We have enough on our plates without adding a rogue madman to the equation.
 Perhaps, like the escalation of the timeline, our enemy has been emboldened by desperation.”